OrderlyNetwork/mockpilot/docs/README.md

-# Mock Server Landing Page
+# MockPilot Landing Page

-This folder contains the landing page for the VS Code Mock Server plugin.
+This folder contains the landing page for the MockPilot VS Code plugin.
 GitLab Pages can serve the contents of `docs/` directly.

 Files: